-- Don’t forget Dr. Schmidt’s Good Fat Bars.
-These Good Fat Bars feed your nervous system, hormones, joints, and all your cells.
-It’s the most efficient source of fuel with no inflammatory or disease-causing effects like sugar and carbs.
-It makes you feel satisfied and provides endurance for many hours.
-You get brain power, focus, patience, and happiness when your body’s burning fat.
-Buy them at the Healing Shoppe or at www.goodfat.bar.
+Consider adding Dr. Schmidt’s Good Fat Bars to your lunch.
+These bars nourish your nervous system, hormones, joints, and cells.
+They provide efficient fuel without the inflammatory or disease-causing effects of sugar and carbs.
+Good Fat Bars keep you satisfied and energized for hours, boosting brain power, focus, patience, and happiness.
+You can find them at the Healing Shoppe or online at www.goodfat.bar.

 Include finger fruits like blueberries in your lunch.
 Blueberries are packed with antioxidants and phytochemicals that improve learning, thinking, and memory.
 For a crunchy and nutritious snack, add almonds, walnuts, or pumpkin seeds rich in Omega-3 fatty acids, which support brain health and memory.

 Don’t overlook the importance of quality sleep.
 A clear mind, energy, and a positive mood are impossible without sufficient rest.
 Make sure everyone in your household gets the recommended number of sleep hours each night.
 Infants should aim for 16 hours, teenagers for 9 hours, and adults for 7 to 8 hours of sleep.

 Lastly, as we transition into fall, consider the role of vitamin D in brain health and stress management.
 Check with your practitioner to ensure you’re getting adequate vitamin D or if you should supplement during the winter months.
 Vitamin D supports a robust immune system, making it especially beneficial during the back-to-school season.